ashejim/C964/_sources/task1.md

 WGU provides access to a very good [AI textbook which includes a Machine Learning](https://lrps.wgu.edu/provision/386121824) section.
 However, it is conceptually focused and includes very little application or practical examples.
 Furthermore, reading this text might require mathematics not provided in WGU's BSCS curriculum.

-If you have time, Udemy offers some ML courses](https://wgu.udemy.com/course/machinelearning/learn/lecture/14473662#overview).
+If you have time, [Udemy offers some ML courses](https://wgu.udemy.com/course/machinelearning/learn/lecture/14473662#overview).
 Maybe the fastest way to get started is with the [video and examples included on this website](https://ashejim.github.io/C964/task2_c/example_sup_class/sup_class_ex.html).
 Though a minimally passing C950 project (applying a greedy algorithm to hand-picked truckloads) would not be consider ML by many, it meets the criteria for this project as it is an algorithm applied to data.

 ### Do I need an "electronic signature?"